 - North Central Indiana Small Business Development Center

 - Women’s Entrepreneurship Initiative at Saint Mary’s

-Contact Economic Resources for a listing of additional resources available for business development in South Bend.
+Contact firstname.lastname@example.org for additional resources available for business development in South Bend.

 If you own or operate a downtown South Bend business, the staff at Downtown South Bend Inc. (DTSB) can help your business increase its success – with information and resources to meet your needs.

 In partnership with the City of South Bend, the Urban Enterprise Association is offering a Neighborhood Corridors Matching Grant Program that provides up to a 50% reimbursement for qualifying exterior improvements to commercial, mixed use, and industrial buildings located on Lincolnway West, Linden Avenue, Miami Street, Michigan Street, Mishawaka Avenue, Portage Avenue, and Western Avenue.
 Detailed information may be found below:

 The City of South Bend works with a variety of partners for economic and community development — public and private, nonprofit and for-profit, residential, commercial and industrial.
 Below are links to the web sites of those organizations.

 - Indiana Economic Development Corporation

 - Indiana Small Business Development Corporation